jexchange-defi/jex-sc-staking-v2/README.md

 See `tokens` storage.

-Can be called multiple times as long as the claim period is not started.
+Can be called only once per round (be careful then).

 Rewards can be seen using `getRewardsForRound` view.